Department Technology Theory of Action

 Stregnthen Network and Data Security

 We are entering year three of our three year network and data security plan following our district audit during the 2016-2017 school year.
+In January-March 2020, we completed a network and security audit and penetration test.
+From that audit we have developed a new three year network security plan and we will begin to implement it during the 2020-2021 school year.
 As we continue to leverage more and more online and instructional technology resources we will build upon our work to ensure our staff and student safety through these instructional technology resources.
 Through this work we will be implementing consistent, accountable mechanisms that provide direct access for staff and students for the implementation of core instructional resources/tools that impact student learning.
 With our focus on ensuring network reliability and efficiencies, but in a manner that does not jeopardize any student and staff security.
 During this year we will work with the district cyber security team to audit and develop processes with the goal to apply and receive the Trusted Learning Environment Seal through CoSN.
 We will continue to implement our weekly tech tips to staff that will support our education of best practices that align with our strategies of our overall network and data security plan.